Manavpatel06/Quest-Narrative-Designer/README.md

 - The JSON structure matches the expected Quest schema
 - The `speaker` field in dialogue is exactly `"NPC"` or `"PLAYER"`

-## License

-This project is licensed under the MIT License.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Support